 '''

 Successfully updated the following locations..

 Updated X records in SDS table

 '''

-13. If you are using Oozie, you must use the Nameservice URI instead of the NameNode URI in your workflow files.
+13If you are using Oozie, you need to use the Nameservice URI instead of the NameNode URI in your workflow files.
 For example, where the Nameservice ID is mycluster: